gardaanstad/bedreoslo/README.md

+# BedreOslo.no
-This is the source code for OsloYIMBY.no
+This repository contains the source code for the BedreOslo.no website.
+It's built with Next.js and deployed on Vercel.